Last updated on October 14, 2023

 Spot removal is worse in multiplayer because you just can’t kill everything important your opponents play.
 Murder is there to answer fliers, slow down annoying commanders, and control the pace of the game, but you won’t be consistently 1-for-1ing three players.
 Conversely, sweepers are even better than they usually are in Limited.
 You’ll have a lot of time to soak value out of cards, and mass removal is a nightmare for go-wide archetypes like elves and tokens.
 I still want some spot removal in every Commander deck, but telling the pod “I have five Murders” shouldn’t produce the same sugar high as it does in a normal draft.

 Another class of card that gets weaker in Commander Draft is mana fixing.
 Since you can’t splash bombs, you’ll only want to prioritize fixing when in 3C.
 Players who are just playing 2-colors (i.e., most players) should not.
 I’ll play a couple Evolving Wilds if I can get them, but even curve filler is a higher priority.

 Bombs and value are essential if you can grab them!
 This is a casual multiplayer format where games tend to drag on forever.
 You’ll want tons of card advantage to weather spot removal, sweepers, and combat trades while building towards some kind of win condition or value plan based on your commander.
 If you can’t find any real bombs, big dumb fliers are the next best thing.

 Cadira, Caller of the Small | Illustration by Alexandr Leskinen

-Hopefully you enjoyed this read and learned a bit more about Commander Legends drafting!
-I’ll be back soon with a comprehensive guide to the new Battle for Baldur’s Gate set.
+Hopefully you enjoyed this read and learned a bit more about Commander drafting!
+Are you looking forward to drafting Commander Masters?

 Until next time, may your pod always focus someone else!Follow Draftsim for awesome articles and set updates: